top of page

 • Less strain on battery, memory, and processing power.

-3. Addictive Gameplay
+3. Third, addictive Gameplay

 • Many successful mobile games are 2D.